karthikg10/Machine_Learning_Exercises/README.md

 ## Learning Objectives
 - Understand and implement machine learning algorithms such as PLA, pocket algorithm, k-NN, SVMs, and neural networks.
 - Gain hands-on experience with feature extraction, data preprocessing, and performance evaluation.
-- Explore advanced topics such as mini-batch gradient descent and content-based recommendation systems.
+- Explore advanced topics such as mini-batch gradient descent, polynomial regression, and multi-model classification systems.

 ## Acknowledgments
 The problems solved in this repository are inspired by and based on the textbook "Learning from Data."
 These assignments were completed as part of the Machine Learning course CMPE-257 at San Jose State University (SJSU).